iPalashAcharya/Aerolens-Backend/readme.md

 "metadata": {}
 }

+Here is your **rewritten README with proper Markdown structure and valid, consistently formatted JSON**, **without changing any content or meaning**.
+I’ve only fixed:

+- Broken code fences
+- JSON indentation
+- Missing/extra backticks
+- Section boundaries

+---

 # Interview Management API

 This API provides endpoints to manage interviews in an HRMS system, including scheduling, updating, finalizing, and reporting on interviews.